ictcentervnn/mirrorbot-telegram/README.md

 **1. Required Fields**

-- `BOT_TOKEN`: The Telegram Bot Token that you got from [@BotFather](https://t.me/BotFather). `Str`
+- `BOT_TOKEN` The Telegram Bot Token that you got from [@BotFather](https://t.me/BotFather). `Str`
 - `OWNER_ID`: The Telegram User ID (not username) of the Owner of the bot. `Int`
 - `TELEGRAM_API`: This is to authenticate your Telegram account for downloading Telegram files.
 You can get this from <https://my.telegram.org>. `Int`
 - `TELEGRAM_HASH`: This is to authenticate your Telegram account for downloading Telegram files.
 You can get this from <https://my.telegram.org>. `Str`
 - `BASE_URL`: Valid BASE URL where the bot is deployed to use torrent web files selection.
 Format of URL should be `http://myip`, where `myip` is the IP/Domain(public) of your bot or if you have chosen port other than `80` so write it in this format `http://myip:port` (`http` and not `https`). `Str`
 - `BASE_URL_PORT`: Which is the **BASE_URL** Port.
 Default is `80`. `Int`
-- `USE_SERVICE_ACCOUNTS`: Whether to use Service Accounts or not, with google-api-python-client.
+- `USE_SERVICE_ACCOUNTS`: "True" Whether to use Service Accounts or not, with google-api-python-client.
 For this to work see [Using Service Accounts](https://github.com/anasty17/mirror-leech-telegram-bot#generate-service-accounts-what-is-service-account) section below.
 Default is `False`. `Bool`

 ### GDrive Tools